 This Crockpot Green Bean Casserole is everything that a green bean casserole can and should be (creamy, appropriately al dente, with a from-scratch flavor and addictively crunchy top) and exactly nothing that it shouldn’t be (mushy, overcooked to the point of destruction, bland).
-A legitimately tasty version of a time-honored side made easy in the slow cooker, this is the green bean casserole we all need!

 How to Make The Best Crockpot Green Bean Casserole